mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 **Effectiveness:**
 * The DM device must take input functionality from the user to perform various defined tasks.
-* The devices need to communicate to and from ther server.
+* The devices need to communicate to and from the server.
 * The application must generate a dungeons and dragons map for player usage and be displayed on the player view.
 * The application should switch between multiple states (maps).